hilton/hilton.github.com/blog/_posts/2022-11-29-early-music-lessons.md

 Working in tech also requires confident performance, especially when engaging in success theatre.
 By applying what I’ve learned from literally _putting on a show_ to business presentations, I make even the most obscure content sound reasonable.

-Business strategy especially resembles early music, in that the audience has no idea what it should sound like.
+Business strategy especially resembles early music, for example, in that the audience has no idea what it should sound like.
 Instead, they ask _do you think it went well?_
 In both cases, confident performance (and excellent timing) guarantees success.